IgorFurman/auto-cpufreq/README.md

 ### AUR

 - If the AUR installer does not work for your system, fallback to `auto-cpufreq-installer` and open an issue.

-## Discussion:
+## Discussion

 - Blogpost: [auto-cpufreq - Automatic CPU speed & power optimizer for Linux](http://foolcontrol.org/?p=3124)